 Filip Konecny is a software engineer at NetSuite focused on application performance including GC tuning and memory leak analysis.
 Prior to joining NetSuite he worked as a researcher in the field of formal verification.

 Bryan Washer is the Principal Site Reliability Engineer and Manager of the Engineering Operations Architecture group at Netsuite.
 He has over 20 years experience in supporting production environments across several fortune 500 companies.
 He specializes in designing solutions easy to maintain, quick to deploy and the flexibility to scale.
 Currently, he is developing an Elasticsearch implementation enabling extensive mining of data to provide world class event and data correlation.

 Tomas is User Experience designer with 10 years of experience in digital design industry.
 For many years he worked as freelance designer and consultant for clients ranging from agencies to corporations.
 Currently he leads NetSuite UX team in Brno and he is also involved in educating and mentoring next generation of designers in UX Well.
-Tom is passionate evangelist of good design and user experience, proud owner of 2 cats and he wants to go to outer space.
+Together with his wife they run startup which focuses on crafts & DIY activities for kids.

 Passionate front-end evangelist, focused on computer human interaction, with more than 5 years of experience in cloud application development such as NetSuite, GoodData and OpenAir.
 Currently works on products next generation front-end experience in NetSuite UI Brno team.
 Life hacker, fascinated by graphics, psychology and optimization loves to create tools to allow rapid prototyping of designs to make programming fun again.
 In his spare time, he’s always in the move on his kick scooter in the city, running around the trails, cruising the slopes, riding bike or dancing.